CSC207-UofT/course-project-team-scouts/phase1/design_document.md

   - Our program now supports multiple user profiles with usernames and passwords.
   - Users will be able to view scouting history and add new players to their scouting shortlist.
 - Team creation
-  - Users can create a new team to scout for, rather than choosing an existing team
+  - Users will be able to create a new team to scout for, rather than choosing an existing team (still in progress).
   - The team will be added to the existing teams database and function just like any other team (same attributes and use cases).
 - Serialization for data retrieval
   - User profiles must be stored in memory to enable login features, and players/teams should be able to save their state so that the databases aren't rebuilt every time the program runs.
-  - The user, team, and player entities are all serializable now, as well as their associated databases.
+  - The user, team, and player entities will also be serializable (still in progress).
 - Updated presenter classes
   - Presenter classes now produce a summary of the most important player and team information, including ratings.
     - *e.g.* overall rating, offensive rating, defensive rating, and goalkeeping rating
   - These ratings are calculated by new calculator methods, which take averages of specific skill attributes.
 - Updated search/input classes (more details found in walkthrough)
+  - Searching by name (player or team) is more "fuzzy" &mdash; results will also include names that aren't exact matches.
+  - Still in progress:
-  - Users no longer have to enter a value for every single attribute.
+    - Users will no longer have to enter a value for every single attribute.
 Instead, they can specify which attributes are relevant to their search.
-  - Users are also able to specify a range of acceptable values.
+    - Users will also be able to specify a range of acceptable values.
-  - Searching by name (player or team) is more "fuzzy" &mdash; results will also include names that aren't exact matches.

 ## Major Design Decisions